SirHeads/Testing-ideas/phoenix_hypervisor/project_documents/orchestrator_architecture.md

 The orchestrator now operates in two primary modes:

 -   **Hypervisor Setup (`--setup-hypervisor`)**: This mode is responsible for the initial configuration of the Proxmox host itself.
 It reads its configuration from `hypervisor_config.json` and executes a series of modular scripts to set up storage, networking, users, and other system-level features.
--   **LXC Provisioning**: This is the original mode of operation, which focuses on creating and configuring LXC containers based on definitions in `phoenix_lxc_configs.json`.
+-   **LXC/VM Provisioning**: This mode of operation focuses on creating and configuring both LXC containers and Virtual Machines based on definitions in `phoenix_lxc_configs.json` and `phoenix_hypervisor_config.json` respectively.

 This unified approach allows the `phoenix_orchestrator.sh` script to be the single entry point for the entire lifecycle of the hypervisor and its containers.